go-vela/docs/docs/reference/yaml/yaml.md

 Whether you are a YAML expert or a novice, here is some quick terminology that you should be aware of:

-:::info
+:::tip
-You can get feedback directly on your `.vela.yml` or `.vela.yaml` pipelines in your IDE with the available [JSON Schema](/docs/usage/json-schema-support).
+You can get feedback directly on your `.vela.yml` or `.vela.yaml` pipelines in your IDE with the available [JSON Schema](/docs/usage/schema/).
 :::

 ### Document